RAN Digital Twin#

 Step 1 - Generate the models

-To generate the channel estimator models, we can use the pyAerial Channel Estimation notebook in aodt_sim/externals/cuBB/pyaerial/notebooks/channel_estimation
+To generate the channel estimator models, use the PyAerial Channel Estimation notebook in aodt_sim/external/cuBB/pyaerial/notebooks/channel_estimation

 and num_prbs = 1

 .
-For the PRB count, the process needs to be repeated for each different number, e.g., once for each element of the set {1, 4, 16}
+The process should be repeated for each number of PRBs, e.g., once for each element of the set {1, 4, 16}

 This produces a different model for each one of the SNR and PRB points, which we will then use in our switching approach that selects the right model based on the signal.
 More details can be found in the notebook.